Smilin-Dominator/mysql-and-python-billing/README.md

 > main.py sends the credentials as a CL Argument.
 And the RSA Key is now stored in the logs, so whenever its deleted
 >  you can recover it.
 And I added different phases to main.py, Init0 which checks your log file, Init1 which looks for
 >  your SQL Credentials, Init3 which checks for code updates and Init5 which checks the integrity of all the files in ./credentials</font>
+(15th July)
+><font size="6">The program can run two ways, either as a compiled .exe file, or from source.
+To compile it you have to use pyinstaller but im implementing a feature through GitHub which will compile it and release it as a .exe</font>
 # How To Use It?
 ***DELETE THIS FILE WHEN YOU'VE READ IT, ANYONE OTHER UNTRUSTED PARTY WHO READS THIS IS A THREAT***
 ### Prerequisites